forem/forem/docs/design/branding.md

 ---
-title: Branding Guideline
+title: Branding Guidelines
 ---

-# Branding Guideline
+# Branding Guidelines

-## Themeing
+## DEV Theme

 DEV's design inspiration is meant to be a throwback.
 In personality and design it is ATARI inspired.
 Magazines like PAPER are also an inspiration in terms of being a [bold contrast with some more indy](https://www.google.com/search?biw=1440&bih=780&tbm=isch&sa=1&ei=KSN8W5WVLoy55gLI77TgBA&q=paper+magazine+cover&oq=paper+magazine+cover).

 We also think in terms of how people use the DEV brand for their own purposes.
 Profiles are very much public-facing records of what people have put out into the world. `dev.to/{username}` is your dev identity.

-Imagine a developer’s face with the DEV heading above them.
-If we existed in the 80’s we would be DEV MAGAZINE, with the exact same branding.
+Imagine a developer's face with the DEV heading above them.
+If we existed in the 80's we would have been "DEV MAGAZINE", with the exact same branding.

 ## Branding Rules